 The Jewells were farmers, and also worked at the nearby Wood County Infirmary.
 Said the Bowling Green Daily Sentinel Tribune, "For 29 years [William] farmed the land adjoining the county infirmary which he still owned at the time of his death."
 William is said to have been an administrator at the home, and Pera a cook, according to the 1996 book, The History/Genealogy of John and Nancy McCullough Jewell: Their Ancestors and Descendants.

 Sadly, son Jacob Arthur died the day he was born, on Jan.
 8, 1871, and daughter Lena Leota passed away at the age of 22 on Sept.
 10, 1894.

-For about two months in 1866, and again for about four months in 1883, Pera suffered from mental illness and was institutionalized in what was then called an ‘asylum.’
-Her husband once wrote that “Her insanity resulted from ulcerations of the womb each time,” which may be a polite way of saying she suffered following miscarriages.
+For about two months in 1866, and again for about four months in 1883, Pera suffered from mental illness and was institutionalized in what was then called an "asylum."
+Her husband once wrote that "Her insanity resulted from ulcerations of the womb each time," which may mean she suffered post-partum following births and/or miscarriages.
 As her illnesses corresponded with periods of years in which she had no children, this may suggest a cause.

 By 1890, Pera's psyche had improved significantly.
 That year, her father Samuel observed that "She is sane now..."
 The Jewell History/Genealogy states that she once had a leg amputated at the knee.

 ~ Looking Out for Pera's Brother Alpheus ~